Shankar-Singh-Mahanty/Operating-System/README.md

-# This Repository contains the following OS algorithim's programs in C.
+# This Repository contains the following OS Algorithim's code in C.
 ### A C-program to implement the producer – consumer problem using mutual exclusion (mutex).

 ### CPU Scheduling Algorithim